kloptops/Portmaster-misc/dRally/drally.md

-# dRally
+## Notes

-A port of Death Rally (1996) running natively on Linux and BSD based operating systems.
+Thanks to [urxp](https://github.com/urxp/dRally) for creating the open source version of Death Rally, Kloptops for porting it, and Snoopy Peter for figuring out the controls.

-# Controls
+## Controls

 | Button            | Command                    |
 |-------------------|----------------------------|